Zoster B02.9

 This section has been translated automatically.

-Shingles is regarded as an early marker of HIV infection.
+Shingles is considered an early marker of HIV infection.
 Therefore, the German guideline recommends HIV serology in otherwise healthy patients under 50 years of age with zoster infection.

-Important distinguishing features of zoster infestation compared to other exanthema are:
+Important distinguishing features of zoster infection compared to other exanthema are:

-• the asymmetry (segmental pattern) of zoster infestation,
+• the asymmetry (segmental pattern) of the zoster infestation,

-• the synchronous development of the skin changes (in contrast to herpes simplex whose vesicles may be in different stages of development)
+• the synchronous development of the skin lesions (in contrast to herpes simplex, whose vesicles can be in different stages of development)

-starting with erythema, followed by blisters, pustules and crusts.
-Varicella-like exanthema is found especially in AIDS patients and in other immunologically incompetent patients.
-Here the synchronous isomorphism of zoster infestation is often missing.
+• Varicella-like exanthema is particularly common in AIDS patients and other immunologically incompetent patients.
+The synchronous isomorphism of zoster infestation is often absent here.

-According to § 6(1) No. 1 of the Infection Protection Act (IfSG), suspected cases of varicella, the disease and death must be reported by name to the responsible health authority.
+According to § 6(1) No. 1 of the Infection Protection Act (IfSG), suspected cases, illness and death from varicella must be reported by name to the responsible health authority.

 Literature